 I used to have so many problems with her skin as well as allergies before this diet — none at all since she’s been on this diet.

 Also, we only give her bottled water & she gets no tear stains below her eyes like so many other Bichons.

 My Raw Food Diet

 Clio the Bichon Frise

 Hi, my name is Clio and I am fed a raw diet.
 I eat Stella and Chewey’s dog food.
 The variety pack has chicken, beef, duck, lamb and surf ‘n turf.
 My dinners are fortified with a dried ground bonemeal supplement which my mom sprinkles on top of the meat.
 I am given raw egg and sardines once a week mixed with rice or potato.

 As a treat I have raw apple, carrot, dried cranberries and blueberries.
 Once a week I get a raw bone which is usually a pork rib bone – I love these sooo much.
-I am not given any cows’ milk products but, I am given small amounts of goats milk, cheese or yogurt.
+Mom does not give me any cows’ milk products but, I am given small amounts of goats milk, cheese or yogurt.

 I am a 2 year old Bichon Frise and I have no tear stains around my eyes, my skin is healthy and I only go to the vet for annual boosters.
-I don’t chew my feet or have ear problems.
-I am not overweight as the meat is not full of fat.
+And I don’t chew my feet or have ear problems.
+Of course I am not overweight, as the meat is not full of fat.
 I have no problems with my poops either!!

 As for the worry about bacteria – follow usual food hygiene rules, its common sense really.